bwomsm1/ApplicasterHomeTest/README.md

 ### Prerequisites

-Appium client (project was done under Mac OS system) In order to install the Appium tool that I used run these commands:
+Appium client (project was done under Mac OS system)<br />

-    brew install node      # get node.js

-    npm install -g appium  # get appium

-    npm install wd         # get appium client

-    appium                 # start appium, this service will keep running unless you killing the process with ctrl+c
+If appium is not installed follow these instructions in order to install Appium version 1.6.6Beta: http://appium.io/

+The tests assuming that SMWarren.e-Where application is already installed on your Simulator.

 ## Running the tests